timruffles/mobile-drag-drop/README.md

 ) => void;

 export interface Config {

-    // flag to force the polyfill being applied and not rely on internal feature detection forceApply?: boolean;
+    // flag to force the polyfill being applied and not rely on internal feature detection forceApply?:boolean;

     // useful for when you want the default drag image but still want to apply
     // some static offset from touch coordinates to drag image coordinates
     // defaults to (0,0)
-    dragImageOffset?: Point;
+    dragImageOffset?:Point;

     // if the dragImage shall be centered on the touch coordinates
     // defaults to false
-    dragImageCenterOnTouch?: boolean;
+    dragImageCenterOnTouch?:boolean;

     // the drag and drop operation involves some processing. here you can specify in what interval this processing takes place.
     // defaults to 150ms
-    iterationInterval?: number;
+    iterationInterval?:number;

-    // hook for custom logic that decides if a drag operation should start
+    // hook for custom logic that decides if a drag operation should start dragStartConditionOverride?:( event:TouchEvent ) => boolean;

-    // executed once with the initial touchmove and if true is returned the drag-operation initializes.
-    // defaults to (event.touches.length === 1)
-    dragStartConditionOverride?: (event: TouchEvent) => boolean;
-    // hook for custom logic that can manipulate the drag image translate offset dragImageTranslateOverride?: DragImageTranslateOverrideFn;
+    // hook for custom logic that can manipulate the drag image translate offset dragImageTranslateOverride?:DragImageTranslateOverrideFn;

     // hook for custom logic that can override the default action based on the original touch event when the drag never started
-    // be sure to call event.preventDefault() if handling the default action in the override to prevent the browser default. defaultActionOverride?: (event: TouchEvent) => void;
+    // be sure to call event.preventDefault() if handling the default action in the override to prevent the browser default. defaultActionOverride?:( event:TouchEvent ) => void;

     // Drag action delay on touch devices ("hold to drag" functionality, useful for scrolling draggable items).
-    // Defaults to no delay.
+Defaults to no delay. holdToDrag?:number;

-    holdToDrag?: number;
+    // function invoked for each touchstart event to determine if and which touched element is detected as "draggable" tryFindDraggableTarget?:( event:TouchEvent ) => HTMLElement | undefined;

+    // function for creating a copy of the dragged element dragImageSetup?:( element:HTMLElement ) => HTMLElement;

+    // function for determining element that is currently hovered while dragging
+    // defaults to `document.elementFromPoint()`
+    elementFromPoint?:( x:number, y:number ) => Element;
 }

 // invoke for initializing the polyfill => returns true if polyfill is applied